fbpixel

 5) What are you willing to work for?

-Dig deep and discover what is meaningful to you – not to your parent, or a friend, a neighbor, or an acquaintance on social media.
+Dig deep and discover what is meaningful to you – not to your parents, a friend, a neighbor, or to someone on social media.
 Maybe it’s feeling comfortable on a plane ride, or being able to play with your grandkids, or going to bed at night without “eater’s remorse.”
 Find what motivates you and write it down.
 Think about it.
 Carry a picture of it in your wallet.

 Overcoming emotional eating can be grueling and difficult work, and having something that is important to you at the forefront of your mind can be helpful when times get tough or when you want to give in to temptation.
 Know that whatever it is that you want is worth all the effort.